openziti/sdk-golang/example/zping/README.md

 3. Create a simple sdk service named “ziti-ping” this is the default service zping looks for but can be

    overriden  with the -s command line flag.

-     In the console service create page enter “UNUSED” in the hostname field and port any integer in the range 1-65535

-     In the HOST CONFIGURATION select #ping

 4. Create a bind policy with identityRoles set to [#ping] and serviceroles set to [@ziti-ping].